ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 NemLog-in requires all requests (authn and logout) from the Relying Party (RP) to be signed.
 Furthermore, NemLog-in requires the RP to sign with a OCES certificate.
 It is not possible to use a certificate issued by another certificate authority, a self-signed certificate or a certificate issued by FoxIDs.

-A OCES certificate is valid for three years thereafter it manually has to be updated.
+An OCES certificate is valid for three years.
+After that, it must be updated manually.

 Add the `.P12` OCES certificate in [FoxIDs Control Client](control.md#foxids-control-client):
 1. Select (or create) the track to be used for NemLog-in